 The Clover POS supports optional accessories to customize your hardware solution.
 Available accessories include produce/weight scales, barcode scanners, PIN pads, additional receipt printers, and more.
 As with apps, you can pick and choose which accessories you want to create your perfect system.

 We cover the features of the various systems in a comprehensive set of reviews for each product in the Clover family.
 No matter which Clover equipment you choose, you’ll need to sign up for a monthly software plan, which is one factor that will dictate which features you’ll be able to use.
-For example, advanced inventory functionality or restaurant modifier capabilities are only available with the Register plan.
+For example, advanced inventory functionality or restaurant modifier capabilities are only available with certain restaurant plans.